 Before taking the helm of the Bluefield program, White served five years as an assistant coach and recruiting coordinator at his alma mater, UVa.-Wise.
 White holds multiple offensive records for the Cavaliers, and was inducted into the UVa.-Wise Hall of Fame in 2001 for his athletic success.
 He was a three-time All-Conference selection, two-time All-Region selection and an All-American while at Wise.

 In addition to his baseball duties, White serves as BC’s Assistant Athletic Director, assisting with a variety of administrative roles.

-White, a native of Castlewood, Va., is married to the former Michele Addison.
+White, a native of Castlewood, Virginia, is married to the former Michele Addison.
 They have two children-Dalton (18) and Connor (10).